bjpop/gurita/docsrc/bar.rst

 .. _bar_hue:

-Grouping features with hue
+Grouping columns with hue
 --------------------------

 .. code-block::

   --hue COLUMN

-The data can be further grouped by an additional categorical feature with the ``--hue`` argument.
+The data can be further grouped by an additional categorical column with the ``--hue`` argument.

-In the following example the mean and error of ``age`` is shown for each value in the ``class`` feature, and further sub-divided by the ``sex`` feature:
+In the following example the mean and error of ``age`` is shown for each value in the ``class`` column, and further sub-divided by the ``sex`` column:

 .. code-block:: bash